 - Session 4: August 6-17

-WHERE: Go Girls! happens in two Bay Area Locations -
+WHERE: Go Girls! happens in three Bay Area Locations -

 - BERKELEY - Shu Ren International School, 2125 Jefferson Avenue (Sessions 2-4 ONLY)